MihaiFlorea6/RealTime_Alarm_System/README.md

 **→ Verification and Validation (V&V) using RTL simulation and hardware testbenches.**

 # Testing
-The design was fully synthesized and validated on the Basys3 board.
+The design was fully synthesized and validated on the `Basys3 board`.
-Testing confirmed stable debouncing, zero-error UART transmission (no data flooding due to implemented edge detectors), and real-time synchronization with the Python-based dashboard.
+Testing confirmed `stable debouncing`, zero-error `UART transmission` (no data flooding due to implemented edge detectors), and `real-time synchronization` with the Python-based dashboard.
 Timing reports confirmed a positive Slack at 100MHz.

 # Key Technologies